Uptrace Configuration Reference

 Configure SMTP for alert notifications and user management:

-## Required for: alerts, password resets, user invitations
+# Required for: password resets, alert notifications, user invitations

 mailer: